Bobbo117/Multisensor-Device/README.md

   - Mode 3 - The processor is awakened by an interrupt or timer.
 It records the sensors, and then waits a fixed time to receive data requests from clients.
 (Enable httpGet, awaketime = xx, wait a set time for data request, then go back to sleep.)

-  - Mode 4 - The processor neveer sleeps. polls the sensors and reports on them or waits for a data request.  (sleepTime = 0, enable ESPNow, wifi, or httpget.)
+  - Mode 4 - The processor neveer sleeps.
+It polls the sensors and reports on them or waits for a data request.  (sleepTime = 0, enable ESPNow, wifi, or httpGet.)